PantaPasen/seegull/README.md

 ## Usage

-Using one of the pretrained models:
+Using one of the pretrained models to detect an object and predict its object and material types:

 $\color{#FF0000}\textsf{\Large\&#x26A0;\kern{0.2cm}\normalsize TODO: Add seegull models to huggingface and create a model downloader for this to work.}$